SHEscher/xai4mri/docs/transfer.md

 ### Analyze a dataset and a candidate model

-The training of deep learning models can be a time-consuming process, and involves a lot of trial-and-errors to find the best hyperparameters, and training strategies.
+The training of deep learning models can be a time-consuming process, and involves a lot of trial-and-errors to find the best hyperparameters.

 Building upon heuristics, experiences, and empirical evidence from the literature, there are the following goals for `xai4mri`: